The Magazine of the Australasian Horror Writers Association.

 Midnight Echo is the magazine of the Australasian Horror Writers Association.
 We seek original, previously unpublished horror fiction and non-fiction on horror-related subjects.
 As the AHWA’s goal is to support the genre in Australasia, we only accept unsolicited submissions from writers in (or originally from) Australia, New Zealand, Papua New Guinea, and the Pacific Islands.

-Fiction We accept all types of horror.
-Your story should unnerve, disturb, or inspire fear.
+Fiction and Poetry: We accept all types of horror.
+Your story or poem should unnerve, disturb, or inspire fear.
 We encourage you to be courageous with your subject matter, but above all else, tell an entertaining story that will linger with our readers.
 Local stories with distinctly Aussie, Kiwi, or Pacific settings, characters, dilemmas, monsters, or themes are especially welcome.
 Please read issues of the magazine to get a feel for what we like to publish.

-Non-Fiction We welcome articles, creative non-fiction, and interviews on horror-related subjects.
+Non-Fiction: We welcome articles, creative non-fiction, and interviews on horror-related subjects.
 Non-fiction that has an Australasian focus (such as an interview with a local author or article about a local book or film) is preferred, but we welcome a broad range of horror-related submissions.
 Please read issues of the magazine to get a feel for what we like to publish.

 Note about pay rates: While AHWA would like to pay writers more for their work, the organization is run by volunteers and has limited funds.
 Our goal is to develop emerging Australasian writers and give them experience working with editors, which we hope is a value above and beyond what we’re able to pay for their work.
 However, through more writers becoming AHWA members and more readers purchasing copies of Midnight Echo or the Dead of Night anthology, AHWA can strengthen its financial position and increase its rates.

-We pay $100 for cover art.
+We pay AU$50 per piece for internal art.